 Online Services - An Overview

-Please also note that not all offers on the websites of the respective publishers and database providers are also licensed by the university library and can be read in full text.
+Please also note that not all offers on the websites of the respective publishers and database providers are also licensed by the University Library and can be read in full text.

-We will be happy to answer your questions by e-mail via bibliothek@htw-berlin.de and via phonecall +49 (0) 30 5019-2221.
+We will be happy to answer your inquiries by e-mail at bibliothek@htw-berlin.de and by telephone on 030 5019-2221.

 Table of contents